 I know that there were some very cheesed off passengers on that ship.
 Personally I enjoyed the cruise, it was too short and I am sorry about Bazaruto, I finally did get to sail on the ship that I had missed in 1988, and having sailed on her in 1992, I would gladly sail on her again.

 Interestingly enough I found a drawing of what she looked like before her conversion.
-I believe she was one of five sisters built at Santierul Navali in Rumania for Zim Israel Lines.
+I believe she was one of five sisters built at Santierul Navali in Romania for Zim Israel Lines.
 Supposedly with a length of 111.5m and a beam of 20.5m.
 They were designed as ro/ro cargo ferries capable of carrying 150 vehicles.

-To my surprise she is still afloat and operating under the name Aegean Odyssey and was extensively refurbished in 2009/2010 which saw the addition of balcony cabins and a new funnel casing that has improved her looks a bit.
+To my surprise she is still afloat and operating under the name Aegean Odyssey, and was extensively refurbished in 2009/2010 which saw the addition of balcony cabins and a new funnel casing that has improved her looks a bit.
 She operates now doing “historical and cultural” cruises in the Mediterranean http://www.voyagestoantiquity.com with a smaller passenger load.

 She had four sisters (Palintis, Iris, Pascani and Peris) and there are very few images of her as built.
 However, there is a good source of information on her and her sisters at http://www.faktaomfartyg.se/narcis_1973.htm (text is not in English)

 Following the Betsy Ross debacle I did not expect that we would be seeing any more ships doing cruises from South Africa again, but I was very wrong as it was announced in 1989 that Epirotiki’s Oceanos would be doing a season in our waters along with the Achille Lauro in December.
 This was good news as we never expected to see any ships at all that year.
 The Oceanos was considered to be one of the better ships in the Med and her reputation was based on many satisfied passengers.